Sam-Osian/PFD-toolkit/docs/extractor/themes.md

 )
 ```

 Above, we provide 3 seed topics.
-The model will try to identify these topics in the text, while also searching for other topics.
+The model will attempt to identify these topics in the text, while also searching for other, unspecified topics.

 ---

 ### Providing additional instructions

 You can also provide additional instructions to help guide the model.
-This is somewhat similar to above, except instead of providing examples of themes, you can provide other kinds of guidance.
+This is somewhat similar to the guided topic modelling above, except instead of providing examples of themes, we can provide other kinds of guidance.
 For example:

 ```python